deniseyu/plibmttbhgaty/README.md

 @deniseyu and @spike01 organised their first PLIBMTTBHGATY in London in 2018, and are running their first online one at !!Con 2020.

+### A note on "programming languages"

+While PLIBMTTBHGATY is nominally about learning a new programming language, we have seen participants have a great time trying out anything new that they haven't got around to yet.
+This could be a framework (Rails, Flask, Phoenix, React, Unity), a library (Pandas, D3, Tensorflow), or even hardware hacking.
+It's your day - work on whatever brings you happiness and growth.

 ## I got to the workshop late!

 No problem!
 Start by checking out our [slides](https://docs.google.com/presentation/d/1mcdMro9cSCrqhbuRIFYLLDCLHSb22FCyMYh5H8eb8to/edit#slide=id.p).
 Then, choose from: